waacton/Unicolour/docs/README_us.md

 | CIECAM02                                | `ColourSpace.Cam02`     | `.Cam02`       |
 | CAM16                                   | `ColourSpace.Cam16`     | `.Cam16`       |
 | HCT                                     | `ColourSpace.Hct`       | `.Hct`         |

+> #### CMYK?
+>
+> CMYK is not yet integrated into Unicolour, however [example code is provided for naive conversion of uncalibrated CMYK](https://github.com/waacton/Unicolour/tree/main/Unicolour/Cmyk.cs),
+> which is the conversion typically found online and in other libraries.
+> These functions can be copy/pasted to wherever Unicolour is being used, and are tested as part of the Unicolour test suite.
+>
+> There are two reasons CMYK is not yet available in the library itself:
+>
+> 1. CMYK is a device-dependent color space and requires parsing of ICC profiles to implement correctly
+> 2. Supporting color prints of 4 (e.g. FOGRA39 CMYK) or more (e.g. FOGRA55 CMYKOGV) requires major architectural decisions
+>
+> If Unicolour is ever able to support ICC profiles, the naive CMYK conversion will also be included.